Pratheek1603/Smoke-Fire-Image-Classification/README.md

-# Smoke-Fire-Image-Classification
-A C++ machine learning project that trains a neural network using OpenCV's ANN_MLP to classify Smoke vs Fire from images using bounding box annotations in YOLO format.
 Smoke / Fire Classification using OpenCV Neural Network (C++)

-This project trains a simple neural network in C++ using OpenCV's ANN_MLP module to classify smoke and fire from image regions.
+This project trains a neural network in C++ using OpenCV's ANN_MLP module to classify smoke and fire from image regions.

-The training data consists of 14,000+ images with YOLO format bounding box annotations.
+The dataset contains 14,000+ images with YOLO-format bounding box annotations.

+The program:

+extracts object regions from images

+preprocesses them

+converts them into feature vectors

-The program extracts object regions from the images using the YOLO labels, preprocesses them, and trains a fully connected neural network to perform binary classification.
+trains a fully connected neural network for binary classification

-The final trained model is saved as:
+The trained model is saved as:

 smoke_fire_nn.xml

-which can later be loaded for inference.
+This model can later be loaded for inference.

 Project Overview

-The main idea is to:
+Main steps in the project:

 Load images and YOLO annotations

-Extract the labeled regions
+Extract labeled regions from images

-Resize them to a fixed size
+Resize regions to a fixed size

-Convert them into feature vectors
+Convert images into feature vectors

 Train a neural network

-Evaluate accuracy on train / validation / test sets
+Evaluate performance on training, validation, and test sets

+The implementation uses only:

+C++

+OpenCV Machine Learning module

-This implementation uses only OpenCV + C++, without external deep learning frameworks.
+No external deep learning frameworks are used.

-Dataset Format
+Dataset Structure

-The dataset is expected in a structure similar to common YOLO datasets.
+The dataset follows a YOLO-style directory structure.

 data/